-With head, heart and hand!
+With head, heart, and hand!

-The Trident Foundation is only a phone call or an email away!
+The Trident Foundation is only a chat, contact form, or phone call away!

 1- 250-208-8537 (BC)